ashoffmann90/node-api4-guided/README.md

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+## Environment Variables

+Each dev must configure the following environment variables:
+- API_SECRET: used to restrict acces to the POST '/api/shouts'

 ## Deployment

 -Make the PORT dynamic.